Geroshabu/GeroTimer/documents/EditAlarmSequence/AddASequenceItem/AddASequenceItem.md

 ### Primary Flow

-1. User clicks "New Project" button on the main window.
+1. User clicks "New Item" button on the main window.
-2. If the current project exists, the system checks if there are some changes which haven't save yet.
+2. The system shows the "Edit Item" window.
+3. User inputs parameters of the item, and clicks the "OK" button.
-3. The system creates a new project as the current project.
+4. The system creates a new item and inserts to the alarm sequence.
-4. The system refresh the screen.
+5. The system closes the "Edit Item" window.

 ### Alternative Flows

-#### 2-A : If there are unsaved changes

-1. The system shows the dialog asking whether to save, discard, or cancel.
-2. User selects a choice.
-  * User selects save
-    1. Execute the use case "Save a project".
-    2. If the use case "Save a project" was aborted, abort this use case.
-  * User selects discard
-    1. Nothing  to do.
-  * User selects cancel
-    1. Abort this use case.
-3. Back to step 3 of primary flow.
+There are no flows.

 ### Pre-condition